candiko/justCoding/readme.md

 You can find overview of bootcamp over here: https://www.udemy.com/the-advanced-web-developer-bootcamp/ I highly recommend it to anyone who wants to be a full-stack developer.

 My goal is finishing this course by the first day of February.
-I am going to make portfolio site and 3 project for it. _Couldn't make it._
+I am going to make portfolio site and 3 project for it.
+Edit: _Couldn't make it._

 _Life happens_ and we should endure it.
 New plan is finishing bootcamp course in this month and launch personal site as well. _Due Date: 01 May 2018_